sjinthehouse/automlForImages/README.md

 You can learn more about each of these sampling methods [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters#sampling-the-hyperparameter-space).

 #### Early termination policies
-When using AutoML Vision to sweep hyperparameters for your vision models, you can automatically end poorly performing runs with an early termination policy.
+When using AutoML to sweep hyperparameters for your vision models, you can automatically end poorly performing runs with an early termination policy.
 Early termination improves computational efficiency, saving compute resources that would have been otherwise spent on less promising configurations.
-AutoML Vision supports the following early termination policies using the `policy` parameter -
+AutoML for Images supports the following early termination policies using the `policy` parameter -
 <ul>
 <li>Bandit Policy</li>
 <li>Median Stopping Policy</li>